uploadcare/file-uploader/components/adaptive-image/README.md

 <lr-img class="invert" src="SOURCE_IMAGE_PATH"></lr-img>
 ```

-Operations description syntax is the same as used in [Image processing API](https://uploadcare.com/docs/transformations/image/).
+Operations description syntax is the same as used in <a target="_blank" href="https://uploadcare.com/docs/transformations/image/">Image processing API</a>.
 More examples:

 ```html
 <style>